 The hammer Freddie Mercury references in this song is death, which is something everyone will face whether you’re “rich or poor or famous.”The song is basically telling you to make the most of the time you have.
 Many people thought this song was about the Cold War and atomic bombs since it mentions a mushroom cloud.
 It’s certainly an underlying theme, but the song is more about life and death and the inevitable arrival of the Grim Reaper.

 Draft Morning – The Byrds

 In this song, you see a young man on his draft morning contemplating what he’ll have to go through since he’s getting drafted into the Vietnam War.
-He’s not in a rush to join the war and harm innocent lives and questions why it should even happen in the first place.
-The song will make you think of all the drafted men and women who probably thought these same thoughts on their draft day.
+He’s not in a rush to join the war and harm innocent lives and he questions why it should even happen in the first place.
+The song will make you think of all the drafted men and women who probably had the same thoughts on their draft day.

 Stoned Love – The Supremes

 No, it’s not that kind of “stoned.”
 The stones you find in nature are solid and tough to break, and that’s the kind of love they’re singing about – sturdy and eternal.
 The song sings of forgiving each other and how young people need to stand up to those in charge to demand peace.
 Released in 1970, this song is obviously about the Vietnam War, but it holds true to every conflict since then.

 ‘Gimme Shelter’ was released on the Let It Bleed album in 1969.
 It was written during a time of social and political uncertainty.
 There were race issues in the US, and the Vietnam War was happening simultaneously.